 - Do you have the required resources to build and manage models using the platform?
 You don’t need a large team to start building your own Supply Chain Analytics Apps, but you do need buy-in from the start.
 Two or three people may be enough to start developing, but you need to make sure you have some executive support to scale up easily when more opportunities arise.
 Start small and think about this initiative as a startup within your organization.

-Ready for your own Enterprise App Store?
+Ready for your own supply chain enterprise App Store?

 Today, leaders realize that many of their employees want to be part of something new and take on challenges that shake the status quo.
 An uncertainty factor is part of the thrill and makes people more entrepreneurial.
 They want to innovate and, to borrow another Apple phrase, they want to “think different.”
 Naturally, you will need to keep your ERP to take care of business, but you also need to find new solutions to stay ahead of the game.